slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Professionals ask questions.
 Amateurs make statements.
 Closed-minded people focus more on being understood than on understanding others.
 They don’t want their ideas challenged and are typically frustrated that they can’t get the other person to agree with them.
 Open-minded people are more curious about why there is disagreement and understand that there is always the possibility that they might be biased and that it’s worth the little bit of time it takes to [listen](/chapter_2_groups.md#on-communication) the other person’s views.

-> *'Do you know anyone who doesn’t have any blind spots?
-Then why would you be any different?'*

 <!--
 Why we should always question our assumptions -- “what if I’m wrong about this?”
-How to define success for yourself. self-awareness?

 So take the time now to truly understand what your beliefs and patterns are in every area of life.
 The better we understand that future self the easier it is to make good decisions today in order to make life better for our future selves.